-HEADMISTRESS'S COMMENDATIONS
+HEAD'S COMMENDATIONS

-Headmistress's Commendations can be awarded by all staff and are entered via iSAMS (including the reason for the award).
+Head's Commendations can be awarded by all staff and are entered via iSAMS (including the reason for the award).
 Headmistress's Commendations are the highest accolade a teacher can award a pupil.
-They can be awarded to pupils in Years 7 to 11 for:
+They can be awarded to pupils in Years 7 to 13 for:

+- Exceptional project work including KS3 project

+- Excellent work over an extended period

+- Summative tests

+- Recognition of contribution to school life

-- Exceptional project work including KS3 project - Excellent work over an extended period - Summative tests - Outstanding contributions to extra-curricular events - Exceptional piece of work (completed in expected time frame)
+- Exceptional piece of work (completed in expected time frame)